+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 Both black and white Rhinos roamed Uganda’s wilderness in great numbers.
 When Ajai took charge of managing the Sanctuary on behalf of the colonial government, about 80% of Uganda’s Rhino population called the reserve home at some point.
 After independence, more and more people encroached on the reserve for grazing and farming.
 As the human population surrounding the reserve increased, poachers hunted down animals in the reserve for food.
 They turned on the when they discovered the value of Rhino horns.

 By 1970’s the overall population of white Rhinos in the reserve and Uganda as a whole had reduced drastically.
-When Idi Amin was being removed from power by Tanzanian troops, his unruly and errant soldiers hunted down the last Rhinos for their horns.
-The Rhino numbers reduced to unprecedented levels.
-The last Rhinos were removed away from Ajai Wildlife Reserve and taken to the Ziwa Rhino Sanctuary and a wildlife Ranch in Nakasongola under the close watch of the government and partners.
+When Tanzanian troops removed Idi Amin from power, his unruly and errant soldiers hunted down the last rhinos for their horns.
+Rhino numbers dropped to unprecedented levels.
+Authorities then moved the remaining rhinos from Ajai Wildlife Reserve to Ziwa Rhino Sanctuary and a wildlife ranch in Nakasongola, where the government and its partners closely monitored and protected them.

 Challenges At Ajai Wildlife Game Reserve